rack/rack-contrib/README.md

+# NOTE WELL

+This branch is for `rack-contrib` 1.x, which is intended to support Rack 1.x.
+It is not under active development, and only security fixes are being integrated into this branch.
+Active development of `rack-contrib` is now targeting Rack 2.x.

 # Contributed Rack Middleware and Utilities

 This package includes a variety of add-on components for Rack, a Ruby web server